 Make sure you know when your local pharmacy is open at weekends and over the Christmas holidays.

 Pharmacists can provide confidential, expert advice and treatment for a range of common illnesses such as colds, flu, minor rashes and pain relief.
 They can also help answer any questions you may have about the medication you are taking.

 A selection of pharmacies in the Vale of York area will be open on Christmas Day, Boxing Day and New Year’s Day so find out which one is nearest to you.
 This information can be found here.

 Some GP surgeries are offering evening and weekend appointments.
 Be sure to check with your registered GP to determine whether this is a service that they offer.

 But please note that pharmacies do provide many of the same services that your GP does.
-They don’t require you to book an appointment and are often open late and on weekends, when your GP surgery might be closed.
+They don’t require you to book an appointment and are often open late and on weekends, when your GP might be closed.

 Stock up on food and essentials (to keep you going when unwell)

 Some illnesses can leave you feeling under the weather for up to six weeks so it’s advisable to stock up on food and other household essentials to keep you going if you do succumb to illness over the winter months.

 The last thing you’ll want to do when poorly is venture out in the cold to buy food and other provisions, so make sure you have a variety of plain foods such as soup, bread, pasta and rice.

 Dr Andrew Phillips, a local GP and the CCG’s joint medical director, said: “The last thing you want is for your Christmas to be ruined by illness so be sure to stock up on over-the-counter remedies to help alleviate symptoms of illness before you succumb to them.